wandyezj/wandyezj.github.io/writing/software-extensibility.md

 ### Verification

-An extension should be written that exercises full capabilities of all APIs the host supports to ensure that no regressions in the API layer occur.
+An application should be written that exercises full capabilities of all APIs the host supports to ensure that no regressions in the API layer occur.

 ## Permissions

-Each API and the version of the API that an extension uses should be listed in the manifest.
+Each API and the version of the API that an application uses should be listed in the manifest.

-Before an extension is added to the host the use can view the list of permissions being granted.
+Before an application is added to the host the use can view the list of permissions being granted.

-Ideally this list should be automatically generated from the extension source code.
+Ideally this list should be automatically generated from the application source code.

-The host should only enable use of APIs by the extension that are listed in the manifest.
+The host should only enable use of APIs by the application that are listed in the manifest.

-The host can deny an extension if it does not support all APIs that an application requires.
+The host can deny an application if it does not support all APIs that an application requires.

 The host should have an API that lists all APIs that are supported.

 ## Host Verification

-An extension needs a way to verify that it is loaded in what it considers a 'trusted' host.
-One way of implementing this would be an API that

-It's possible that an extension is loaded by a host that is evil.
-In this
+It's possible that an application is loaded by a host that is 'evil'.

+The application may like a way to verify that the host is one that can be trusted.
+Similarly the host may like a way to verify that the application can be trusted.

+Is it possible to verify that a host or an application can be trusted?

 ## Possible Website Implementation